alysivji/advent-of-code/2016/README.md

 Fairly straightforward problem.
 This is my first time using Dart so I have been looking up modules and syntax as I worked through the problem.
 Dart does not have native Tuple support; tried a [Google implementation](https://pub.dev/packages/tuple) but it was not right.

 The `.toString` method does make life easy if we have to hash small arrays (which we treat as tuples) inside of a Set.
+TIL: We can use the [Point class](https://api.flutter.dev/flutter/dart-math/Point-class.html) to represent 2D positions.